 Commentary on contract assets and liabilities AASB 15.105 A contract liability is an entity's obligation to transfer goods or services to a customer for which the entity has received consideration (or an amount of consideration is due) from the customer.
 AASB 15.107 A contract asset is an entity's right to consideration in exchange for goods or services that the entity has transferred to a customer.
 The contract asset excludes receivables from contracts with customers.
 An entity shall assess a contract asset for impairment in accordance with AASB 9.
 AASB 15.105 3.
 The following must be disclosed separately: Contract receivables Contract assets Contract liabilities If trade receivables include receivables from contracts with customers and other receivables, these should be separately disclosed (refer Note 11).
 AASB 15.116(a) 4.
 Disclose the opening and closing balances of: Receivables Contract assets Contract liabilities 5.
-Disclose: AASB 15.116(b) Revenue recognised that was included in the contract liability balance at the beginning of the year AASB 15.116(c) Revenue recognised from performance obligations satisfied in previous periods AASB 15.117 Explain how the timing of satisfaction of performance obligations (see paragraph 119(a)) relates to the typical timing of payment (see paragraph 119(b)) and the effect that those factors have on the contract asset and the contract liability balances.
+Disclose: AASB 15.116(b) Revenue recognised that was included in the contract liability balance at the beginning of the year AASB 15.116(c) Revenue recognised from performance obligations satisfied in previous periods AASB 15.117 6.
+Explain how the timing of satisfaction of performance obligations (see paragraph 8) relates to the typical timing of payment (see paragraph 8) and the effect that those factors have on the contract asset and the contract liability balances.
 May use qualitative information.
-AASB 15.118 Explain significant changes in contract assets and liabilities.
-Reasons for the change may include: Business combinations Cumulative catch ups, such as those arising from a change in the measure of progress, a change in an estimate of the transaction price of a contract modification Impairment of contract assets Change in timeframe - of contract assets becoming a receivable Change in timeframe - for performance obligation to be satisfied AASB 15.120 8.
+AASB 15.118 7.
+Explain significant changes in contract assets and liabilities.
+Reasons for the change may include: Business combinations Cumulative catch ups, such as those arising from a change in the measure of progress, a change in an estimate of the transaction price of a contract modification Impairment of contract assets Change in timeframe - of contract assets becoming a receivable Change in timeframe - for performance obligation to be satisfied AASB 15.119 8.
+Disclose information about its performance obligations in contracts with customers: when the entity typically satisfies its performance obligations the significant payment terms the nature of the goods and services that the entity promised to transfer obligations for returns, refunds and similar obligations types of warranties and related obligations AASB 15.120 9.
 Disclose the following information about remaining performance obligations: the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied (or partially unsatisfied) as of the end of the reporting period; and an explanation of when the entity expects to recognise as revenue the amount disclosed in accordance with paragraph 120(a) The disclosure can be either on a quantitative basis using the time bands that would be most appropriate for the duration of the remaining performance obligations; or by using qualitative information.